The Proposals

 Site location plan

-The site comprises an undeveloped field parcel, which is not covered by any statutory landscape, environmental, or other designations.
-In terms of local planning policy context, the site lies outside of, but immediately adjacent to the settlement boundary of Buntingford, as defined by the adopted East Hertfordshire District Plan October 2018.
+The site also comprises an undeveloped field parcel, which is not covered by any statutory landscape, environmental, or other designations.
+In terms of local planning policy context, the site lies outside of, but immediately adjacent to the settlement boundary of Buntingford, as defined by the adopted East Hertfordshire District Plan (October 2018).
 The site is located within a broad local policy area designated on the Proposals Map (2018) as the ‘Rural Area Beyond the Green Belt’, which covers most of the northern half of the district, as Buntingford is the only town in East Hertfordshire which does not lie within the Metropolitan Green Belt.

 Our Proposals